Pramilachaudhary/Classication-Project/Writeup.md

   **Impact hypothesis**

-  We hypothesize that creating a classification model for pharmaceutical companies will help them identify the poisonous mushrooms faster and accurately and save money for their further study.
+  I hypothesize that creating a classification model for pharmaceutical companies will help them identify the poisonous mushrooms faster and accurately and save money for their further study.

-  1. Primary Impacts: Over the past few years, many pharmaceutical companies are taking advantage of this magic mushroom whose medicinal compounds have raised hundreds of million of dollars from private investors.
+  1. Primary Impacts: Over the past few years, many pharmaceutical companies are taking advantage of these mushroom whose medicinal compounds have raised hundreds of million of dollars from private investors.

-  2. Secondary Impacts: Successfully identifying and study will not only help the pharmaceutical companies but also would help the human life by prevent wide range of illnesses including cancer, tumor, diabetes etc
+  2. Secondary Impacts: Successfully identifying and studying will not only help the pharmaceutical companies but also would help the human life by prevent wide range of illnesses including cancer, tumor, diabetes etc